loneicewolf/README.MD/README.md

 - Name:William Martens, goes by 'Will'
 - Topic(s) Interested in: Cryptography, Information security, Malware Analysis, Reverse engineering.
 Programming way too much at home.
 - Additional Comment(s)?:

+- Right now, will take the OSCP.
+In a few days.
+PWK-PEN-200, offered by [Offensive Security][https://www.offensive-security.com/pwk-oscp/]

- - - A Swedish - 20Y old, very curious person.
+ - - A Swedish - 21Y* old, very curious person.
   - - Too much into computing, way too much into information security and encryption.
    - - Have done some HTB's (Hack The Box)e's (But not too many of them though!)
     - - Interested in Anything that malware/reverse engineering/Cryptography/Information Security has to offer.
      - -Cannot get enough of Programming.